Senopiece/aistat/report.md

 So a accompaniment is represented as a list of chords (list length is equal to the number of pieces).

-To find a optimal list of chords the evolutionary algorithm is applied:
+To find a optimal list of chords the genetic algorithm is applied:

 ```python
 melody_key = detect_key(melody)